Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 3/5
-**Very Good - Exceeds expectations**
+**Good - Meets requirements**

-The samples are vague enough to apply to Podcast and potentially Video Game (depending on replayability).
-They relate to the general idea of entertainment without being overly specific to any choice.
+The samples are related to entertainment generally but could apply to books and podcasts.
+The ambiguity is present, but could be stronger.

 ✅ Strengths:
 - Attempt to create ambiguity